![]() |

-- A recycling project with the support of the local community
+2. Managing a recycling project with the assistance of the local community.

 CONTRACTED WORK

-In this contracted work from I.R.M industries, the trainees are assigned to clean the Integrated Circuit anti-static plastic tubes.
-As part of their job, they have to remove the stickers and rubber stopper plugs from the plastic tubes.
-Once they finished removing the rubber stopper plugs, trainees in-charge will take and place them into the sacks once the plastic tube are cleaned.
+In this contracted work from I.R.M Industries, the trainees must carefully remove stickers and rubber stopper plugs from the Integrated Circuit anti-static plastic tubes.
+Once the rubber stopper plugs are successfully removed, the responsible trainees will gather and place them into designated sacks, ensuring the plastic tubes are thoroughly cleaned and prepared.

 RECYCLE

-Recycle program which was started a few years ago beginning to gain momentum with more support from the community.
-Among the things we accept for recycling are empty cans/plastic containers, newspapers, old clothing and disused electric items.
-The workers have undergone training to identify and segregate the items before selling to recycle center.
+The recycling program, initiated a few years ago, is now gaining significant momentum, thanks to increased support from the community.
+We accept a wide range of items for recycling, including empty cans/plastic containers, newspapers, old clothing, and disused electric items.
+To ensure proper recycling, our workers have undergone thorough training to identify and segregate these items before selling them to the recycling center.

 CRAFTS

-Apart from the above, we also make and sell baskets in various sizes, handmade crafts such as postcards, notebooks made from recycled papers and book markers.
-These items are usually sold during various charity events throughout the years.
-Sometimes we have visitors buying the items.
+In addition to the aforementioned activities, we are also engaged in crafting and selling various items, including baskets of different sizes, handmade crafts like postcards, notebooks made from recycled paper, and bookmarkers.
+These works are made available for purchase during various charity events held throughout the year.
+Sometimes we have visitors buying the items directly from our workshop.

 GARDENING